How to Get Started Bouldering

 Once considered mere training for climbers, bouldering continues growing in popularity as a challenge unto itself.
 Here’s how to get started.

-The appeal of bouldering is clear: Relatively little equipment is needed, almost no technical knowledge is required, and access is usually simple.
+THE APPEAL OF BOULDERING is clear: Relatively little equipment is needed, almost no technical knowledge is required, and access is usually simple.
 In addition to this, bouldering allows climbers to focus on specific techniques while challenging their physical strength and offering the opportunity for more dynamic styles of climbing.

 Get the Gear